daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 Keep Alive[sec] | {report_interval} x 2    (**Recommend**)

 #### 2.2.2 Transmission of the MQTT Connection status data
-A hardware should transmit the status of the MQTT Connection to Thing+ Platform after the MQTT Connection is created successfully.
+Hardware should transmit the status of the MQTT Connection to the Thing+ Platform after the MQTT connection has been created successfully.
 >­ Transmit the MQTT Connection Success Status

 ```javascript